Top 3 fleet reports to improve driver safety

 3. Mobileye Advanced Collision Prevention and Trending Report

-Mobileye is a five-in-one safety solution that uses a series of sensors to monitor the roadway.
+The Mobileye Advanced Collision Prevention and Trending Report is a five-in-one safety solution that uses a series of sensors to monitor the roadway.
 The main safety features of this system include:

-The device will issue a visual and sound alert for the driver if it detects an impending collision, unsignaled lane departure, pedestrian or cyclist, speed violation, or headway impact.
+The device will issue a visual and auditory alert to the driver if it detects an impending collision, unsignaled lane departure, pedestrian or cyclist, speed violation or headway impact.
 The collision prevention alerts are designed to provide drivers with critical extra seconds of reaction time under both city driving and highway conditions.

-Mobileye integrates with MyGeotab.
-A free Mobileye Weekly Trending Scorecard report is available and can be used to track the number of warnings by type over time.
+Mobileye offers a free Mobileye Weekly Trending Scorecard report that is available in MyGeotab and can be used to track the number of warnings by type over time.
 Managers can follow a driver’s progress as they receive guidance and coaching to reduce risky driving habits.

-The Mobileye integration with IOX-CAN is available with on MyGeotab’s ProPlus plan.
-Learn more here.
+The Mobileye integration with IOX-CAN is available on MyGeotab’s ProPlus plan.

 Improving fleet safety through data

 Fleet management reports are a valuable addition to any fleet safety program.
 Managers can use reports to spot trends in fleet behavior, identify the most at-risk employees in need of additional training, and monitor the progress of safety initiatives.
 Visit Geotab’s safety page to learn more ways that telematics can contribute to safe fleet operations.

 For more fleet news, tips and best practices, subscribe to the Geotab newsletter.

 If you liked this post, let us know!